Getting Back Out There. Online Dating Do's and Don'ts

 This applies to anyone regardless of how you meet: do not invest in anyone too soon.
 Get to know people.
 It is nearly impossible to get to know someone as you should in only a couple of dates.
 Don’t cut yourself off from other possibilities too soon.
 There is no rush here.
 It takes a while to get to know someone and even longer to trust someone.
 If you move too quickly you may find yourself in a place you do not want to be and, more importantly, you may miss out on the person you will really want to be with.

 Do your research into online dating and the sites you decide to use.
 These dating sites are a business.
 They are selling a product.
 That product is a dream.
-The dream of successful dating, the dream of getting remarried or dream of a fantasy.
+The dream of successful dating, the dream of getting remarried, or the dream of a fantasy.
 Keep your expectations realistic.
-There is research that shows that about a third of the people on the online dating sites never meet anyone.
+There is research that shows that about a third of the people on online dating sites never meet anyone.
 Be mindful of the world you are entering and keep your feet in the real world.
 The point of dating is to have fun.
 Don’t put too much stress on yourself.
 If the process is not fun, then maybe you are not ready for it.